 Although she began her writing career late, at age sixty, she was the author of six books: Lily Briscoe: A Self-Portrait, The Medusa Head, The Box Closet, In the Company of Strangers, The Time Being, and Beyond Recall (all available from Talonbooks.com).
 All her books were semi-autobiographical, and all were formally quirky and original.
 Meigs was hailed in Geist Magazine as "one of the great prose writers of our time," and the Boston Globe called her writing "exquisitely attuned to the interplay between art and life."
 In addition to being an artist and writer, Meigs was a prominent spokesperson in Canada for lesbian, feminist, and seniors’ issues.

-Meigs acquired a degree of celebrity in 1990 after appearing-- and coming out--in Cynthia Scott's semi-documentary film "The Company of Strangers."
-The award-winning In the Company of Strangers is her account of that experience.
-Meigs suffered a stroke in 1999.
-Beyond Recall (2005), a collection of her post-stroke writings, compiled and edited after her death by Lise Weil, was a finalist for a Lambda Literary Award.
+Meigs acquired a degree of celebrity in 1990 after appearing—and coming out—in Cynthia Scott's semi-documentary film The Company of Strangers.
+Meigs’ award-winning book In the Company of Strangers is her account of that experience.
+In 1999 Meigs suffered a stroke.
+Beyond Recall (2005), a collection of her post-stroke writings compiled and edited after her death by Lise Weil, was a finalist for a Lambda Literary Award.
 Meigs died in Montreal in 2002, following a series of strokes.
-A longtime financial supporter of the Barbara Deming Memorial Fund, Inc. she left the Fund an annuity that continued until 2017 and greatly contributed to its longevity.
+A longtime financial supporter of the Barbara Deming Memorial Fund, she left the Fund an annuity that continued until 2017 and greatly contributed to its longevity.